tekknolagi/isdt/assignments/06-bld-constructive.md

 ## Submitting your work

-To submit, submit your Git repository to Gradescope.
+To submit, submit only your `Makefile` to Gradescope.

-This is a good opportunity to exercise your Git skills from last module---you're free to make your changes using as many commits as you want!